CroquetPro/FilmNovice/project-proposal/README.md

 -When Signed Up-
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete reviews
+- [ ] Create, edit, and delete own reviews
-- [ ] Upvote or Downvote Other User's Reviews (one vote per)
+- [ ] Upvote or Downvote other user's reviews (one vote per)
 - [ ] Add Movies to be reviewed

 ## Design Docs